 Choose a rehabilitation facility whose specialists work together to develop an individualized treatment plan for each patient.
 Rehabilitation specialists should include Physicians, Nurses, Physical therapists, Occupational therapists, Speech therapists, Psychologists, Recreational therapist and Case managers.

 Glancy Rehabilitation Center offers a team approach to rehabilitation care.
 We provide individualized therapy for each patient with state-of-the-art technologies and compassion.
-Each patient’s rehabilitation team is headed by a physiatrist (a physician who is board-certified in rehabilitation), and team members include a case manager, specialty-trained nurses, as well as physical, occupational and recreational therapists.
+Each patient’s rehabilitation team is headed by a physiatrist (a physician who is board-certified in rehabilitation), and team members include a case manager, specialty-trained nurses, as well as physical and occupational therapists.
 As needed, other team members might include a speech therapist, psychologist or other clinicians.

 How can rehabilitation help me or my family member?

 The goal of rehabilitation is to help the patient become as independent as possible and return home.
-After an illness or injury, Glancy Rehabilitation helps people relearn or teach new ways of completing everyday activities, like putting on clothes, pouring a drink or even walking.
+After an illness or injury, Glancy Rehabilitation helps people relearn or learn a new way of completing everyday activities, like putting on clothes, pouring a drink or even walking.

 How do I know if I need rehab or not?

-Your current team of physicians and therapist will make a referral to our facility.
+Your current team of physicians and therapists will make a referral to our facility.
 Our medical team will review your clinical information and decide whether or not you meet our inpatient rehabilitation qualifications.